Clinical Psychology Internship

 The intern will be expected to have completed all academic work in clinical/counseling psychology at the doctoral level, as well as all practice or externships and qualifying examinations, as required in their particular doctoral program.
 A minimum of 500 total intervention hours is necessary to start the internship program i.e., needing 500 accrued by the start of the internship.
 Those not meeting minimum hours due to the COVID-19 pandemic will be considered on the basis of their overall qualifications and goodness of fit with Regional Health Systems’ goals, services and population.

-Regional Health Systems is funded for five intern positions for the 2023-2024 year.
+Regional Health Systems is funded for four intern positions for the 2025-2026 year.
 Regional Health Systems is an equal opportunity employer and service provider.
 Academic training in an APA-accredited doctoral program is required.
-Minority applicants and Spanish-speaking and culturally aware applicants are strongly encouraged to apply, along with individuals interested in working with underserved individuals.
+Minority applicants, and Spanish-speaking, and culturally aware applicants are strongly encouraged to apply, along with individuals interested in working with underserved individuals.
 Applicants are expected to have previous experience treating children and adolescents in family therapy or be willing and interested in learning this modality of treatment.
 Prior experience working in a community mental health center setting is a priority for the internship program.

 RESEARCH

 While the training mission of the internship is clinical in nature, every possible opportunity is taken to utilize and to underscore the importance of research.
 The seminar series incorporates up-to-date research.
 Individual and group supervisors employ research findings in teaching assessment and intervention methods.
 Available resources and the clinical mission of the agency do not allow the implementation of an ongoing research agenda.
-As noted above, Consultation/Education project is one opportunity for research potential, and program evaluation skills are taught and opportunities are available as part of a rotation.
-The creation of a training didactic or presentation to the larger agency is possible as part of the consultation project, particularly if an intern is interested in sharing their dissertation or research project information with Regional Health Systems’ staff or clients.
+As noted above, the Leadership training aspect is one opportunity for research potential, and consultation skills are taught and additional educational opportunities are available throughout the year.
+The creation of a training didactic or presentation to the larger agency is possible as part of the leadership training.

 OFFICE SPACE

-Interns will have office space available to them both at their main outpatient location and will likely have shared space at rotations or at training locations.
+Interns will have office space available to them both at their main outpatient location.
 All interns will have their own private office, phone and desktop computer.

 SUPPORT SERVICES

 Each outpatient and rotation site has designated office staff.
-These administrative assistants are available to interns for general office services, including sending letters to clients, sending faxes maintaining reports.
-All billing for clients is handled by financial offices in each location and the Regional Care Group, which manages Regional Health Systems’ human resources, billing and some agency-wide training concerns.
+These administrative assistants are available to interns for general office services, including sending letters to clients, sending faxes, maintaining reports, etc. All billing for clients is handled by financial offices in each location and the Regional Care Group, which manages Regional Health Systems’ human resources, billing and some agency-wide training concerns.

 Interns have full and equal access to agency equipment (e.g., photocopiers and audio-visual equipment).
 A personal computer workstation with intra- and Internet connectivity is assigned to each Intern in order for them to utilize our electronic clinical record if they are working in the office.
 Interns will have access to testing equipment.
 The executive assistant for the internship helps interns access equipment and aid scoring test batteries.
 Each outpatient and rotation site has a kitchen area complete with cooking appliances and storage.